Archon II: Adept: Combat

 Pieces in battle are moved to an arena to fight in real time.
 Pieces can move and attack in eight directions.
 A chime sounds (higher for Order, lower for Chaos) when their attack has recharged.
 Attacks that land decrease the target's life bar.
 Once a life bar is depleted, the piece dies and is removed from the game.
 The survivor is returned to the board, its injuries persisting.
 Combat can end in a draw if both pieces die.

 In Archon, a piece would either have a melee attack, a projectile, or deal damage in an area around itself.
 Adept elaborates on this.
 Chimeras cycle between three attacks, juggernauts transform to and from their own projectiles, and krakens' projectiles lose strength as they travel.
 Adepts can switch between moving the piece and guiding its projectile in flight, and gorgons sap speed instead of health.
-The previous game's area-attacking pieces, phoenix and banshee, are revisited as firebirds, which can abort attacks, and wraiths, which drain health and are invisible save as they attack or reload (or against computer opponents.)
+The previous game's area-attacking pieces, phoenix and banshee, are revisited as firebirds, which can abort attacks, and wraiths, which drain health and are invisible save as they attack or reload (or against computer opponents).
 Sirens must be stationary to sing, and their singing automatically damages their opponents.

 In Archon, the battlefield had obstacles that blocked pieces and projectiles.
 Adept elaborates on this as well.
-In battles on Earth squares obstacles act in Archon, in Water they slow, in Air they slow pieces and divert projectiles, and in Fire they admit projectiles but damage pieces.
+In battles on Earth squares obstacles act as in Archon, in Water they slow, in Air they slow pieces and divert projectiles, and in Fire they admit projectiles but damage pieces.
 Void arenas are empty.

 Reception

-II Computing stated that the Apple II version of Archon II "is even more challenging than its predecessor, and features exciting innovations", and concluded "it's good to see a sequel to a successful game that is not only as good as the first but extends the boundaries of the game's system".
-Reviewing the Amiga version, Computer Gaming World "recommend both Archon and Adept" for those interested in challenging strategy games.
+II Computing stated that the Apple II version of Archon II "is even more challenging than its predecessor, and features exciting innovations", and concluded, "It's good to see a sequel to a successful game that is not only as good as the first but extends the boundaries of the game's system."
+Ahoy! said that the Commodore 64 version's graphics were as excellent as the previous game, but that gameplay was inferior as "the laudable attempt to further differentiate the game from chess simply misfires ...
+Adept just isn't as much fun".
+Reviewing the Amiga version, Computer Gaming World recommended both Archon and Adept for those interested in challenging strategy games.